 The tenor of the public comments received in Docket No. E-01933A-11-0055 and in the course of this proceeding, indicate that there is great interest and support within the TEP service area for EE/DSM programing.
 No party to this proceeding opposes the EERP.
-The Programs set forth above received much scrutiny in Docket No. E-01933A-11-0055, and Staff found them to be costeffective.
+The Programs set forth above received much scrutiny in Docket No. E-01933A-11-0055, and Staff found them to be cost-effective.
 There is no opposition to their adoption at the recommended funding levels.
-We find that the proposed EE/DSM Programs and budgets adopted by the Settlement Agreement should be approved.
+Regardless of the mechanism for recovering approved EE/DSM Program costs, we find that only the proposed EE/DSM Programs and budgets adopted in the Settlement Agreement, and which have already been approved by the Commission in previous decisions, should be approved.

-14 The Settlement Agreement proposes an EERP that would treat TEP's costs associated with 15 Commission-approved EE/DSM Programs as a regulatory asset.
-By approving the EE/DSM 16 programs, the Commission would authorize TEP to charge the allowable costs as they are incurred to the appropriate regulatory asset account.267To qualify to be recovered in the DSMS, the allowable 17 18 program costs must result in a minimum annual portfolio savings (kWh) and not exceed the 19 maximum portfolio level costs (\$ per kWh) as set by the Commission.
-Under the EERP POA, for 20 2013, and until reset by the Commission, the minimum annual portfolio level savings is set at 84,024,000 kWh, and the maximum portfolio cost is \$0.02208 per kWh.268 As it considers each 21 22 yearly Implementation Plan, the Commission may determine the appropriate performance metrics to 23 apply to that year's programs.
-Qualifying program costs will then be amortized over five years, with 24 TEP earning a carrying charge equivalent to its WACC.
-There will no longer be a Performance 25 Incentive paid to TEP as under the current DSMS approved in the 2008 Rate Case.
+The Settlement Agreement proposes an EERP that would treat TEP's costs associated with Commission-approved EE/DSM Programs as a regulatory asset.
+By approving the EE/DSM programs, the Commission would authorize TEP to charge the allowable costs as they are incurred to the appropriate regulatory asset account.
+267To qualify to be recovered in the DSMS, the allowable program costs must result in a minimum annual portfolio savings (kWh) and not exceed the maximum portfolio level costs (\$ per kWh) as set by the Commission.
+Under the EERP POA, for 2013, and until reset by the Commission, the minimum annual portfolio level savings is set at 84,024,000 kWh, and the maximum portfolio cost is \$0.02208 per kWh.
+268 As it considers each yearly Implementation Plan, the Commission may determine the appropriate performance metrics to apply to that year's programs.
+Qualifying program costs will then be amortized over five years, with TEP earning a carrying charge equivalent to its WACC.
+There will no longer be a Performance Incentive paid to TEP as under the current DSMS approved in the 2008 Rate Case.